CSU-CompSci-CS163-4/Lab13ZooZone/README.md

   - movingBoxes(String filename)
   - headCount()

-For instructions on completing these methods, see the Javadoc here **ADD LINK HERE**
+For instructions on completing these methods, see the [Javadoc](https://csu-compsci-cs163-4.github.io/Lab13ZooZone/).

 # Step 2 -- Testing
 Make sure to test your work.
 Some of the methods are tested for you in main, but be sure to add your own tests!